gneu77/rx-signals/docs/rp_state_effects_start.md

 1. We want to have explicit dependencies in our state
 2. We want to have no dependencies between our components

+An additional problem arises, if the lifecycle of a component does not match the lifecycle of some state it relies on.

-**Global _State Management_ is a solution to this problem.**
+**Global _State Management_ is a solution to these problems.**
-It separates the state (and it's inherent dependencies) from the components.
+It separates the state (and it's inherent dependencies) from the components and their lifecycles.
 That gives you:
 * Decoupled components (and thus, better testability and maintainability)
 * State with dependencies that can be tested separately from the components using the state
+* State with lifecycle that is decoupled from component lifecycles

 Many people new to MVU have problems to decide which properties to put under global state management and which not.
 In reality, the decision is not that hard:

 :warning: Whenever a property needs to be shared between components (e.g. due to declarative dependencies), then you should put it under global state management!

-I could be even more strict and just say: 'As soon as you have state, it should be managed!'
-(The use of global variables is an example of unmanaged state).
+Also, if some state has a different lifecycle than a component using it, you should put it under global state management!

 #### State-Presentation-Disparity